-As one of the hardest and most durable natural resources in the world, granite products and countertops are one of the very best decisions you can make for any home or office.
-Granite products can also add significant beauty and increased value to your Utah home or business, as well.
+As one of the hardest and most durable natural resources in the world, granite products and stone countertops are one of the very best decisions you can make for any home or office.
+Stone products can also add significant beauty and increased value to your Utah home or business, as well.
 Our custom built and designed countertops are beautiful and durable, and they also come in a wide variety of many different colors, shapes, designs, and edges.
-At Out of the Woods Granite, we provide complete design, fabrication and installation for any granite countertop project in the state of Utah.
+At Out of the Woods, we provide complete design, fabrication and installation for any stone countertop project in the state of Utah.
 We are proud to offer complete customer satisfaction, and only the very best in quality workmanship.

 Our Utah granite countertop products and services include: